 Topics on this page

-About SAML single sign-on (SSO)
+About SAML single sign-on

 The identity provider and the service provider establish trust by exchanging a SAML metadata document with one another.

-Implement SAML single sign-on in Deep Security as a Service
+Implement SAML single sign-on in Cloud One

-For more information on implementing SAML single sign-on, see Configure SAML single sign-on.
+For information, see Configure SAML single sign-on.